ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration

 \subsection{Task Definition}

-This work targets to addressing the task of library-oriented code generation \citep{zan_cert_2022}, where the goal is to utilize library APIs to solve a programming problem.
-Formally, given a problem \(\psi\) that specifies the user requirement and a set of API documents $\mathcal{A}$, a model $\theta$ generates solutions $p\sim \mathcal{P}_\theta(.|\psi,A)$.
+This work addresses the task of library-oriented code generation \citep{zan_cert_2022}.
+Formally, given a problem \(\psi\) that specifies the user requirement and a library API documentation $\mathcal{A}$, a model $\theta$ generates code solutions $p\sim \mathcal{P}_\theta(.|\psi,A)$.

-Most code libraries provide essential information such as API signatures, descriptions, library overviews, and example usage code.
-In this paper, we assume the accessibility of this information from the provided documents.
-As shown in Figure \ref{fig:exploracoder_framework}, ExploraCoder will automatically identify relevant subset of APIs $\mathcal{\hat A}$ and accumulate useful invocation experience $\hat{\mathcal{E}}$, which are then used as augmenting signals to enhance the code generation process:
+Most code libraries provide basic information about their APIs, such as API signatures, descriptions, and high-level library overviews with minimum example usage code.
+In this paper, we assume the accessibility of this information from API documents.
+As shown in Figure \ref{fig:exploracoder_framework}, ExploraCoder will automatically identify relevant subset of APIs $\mathcal{\hat A}$ and accumulate useful experience of intermediate API invocations $\hat{\mathcal{E}}$, both of which are then used as augmenting signals to generate the final solution: